boughanmiyoussef/holbertonschool-printf/README.md

-# Custom Printf Implementation
+Custom Printf Implementation
 This project implements a custom printf function in C, providing functionality similar to the standard printf function available in the C standard library.

-## Description
+Description
+The custom printf function is implemented in the _printf.c file, which serves as the main entry point for the printf functionality.
+It utilizes various helper functions to handle different format specifiers and print corresponding output.

+Files
-The `main.h` file contains the declarations of functions and structures necessary for the implementation of the custom printf function.
+main.h: Contains declarations of functions and structures necessary for the implementation of the custom printf function.

-The `handle_specifier.c` file implements the function responsible for handling format specifiers and invoking corresponding printer functions.
+handle_specifier.c: Implements the function responsible for handling format specifiers and invoking corresponding printer functions.

-The `my_char_printer.c` file implements the function to print a single character.
+my_char_printer.c: Implements the function to print a single character ('%c' specifier).

-The `my_int_printer.c` file implements the function to print integers.
+my_int_printer.c: Implements the function to print integers ('%d' and '%i' specifiers).

-The `my_string_printer.c` file implements the function to print strings.
+my_string_printer.c: Implements the function to print strings ('%s' specifier).

-The `my_reverse_string_printer.c` file implements the function to print strings in reverse.
+my_reverse_string_printer.c: Implements the function to print strings in reverse ('%r' specifier).

-The `main.c` file is a file with test cases.

-The `_putchar.c` file implements the function to write a character to the standard output.
+_putchar.c: Implements the function to write a character to the standard output.

+main.c: Contains test cases to demonstrate the usage of the custom printf function.

+Format Specifiers
+%c: Prints a single character.
+Corresponding function: my_char_printer.

+%d and %i: Prints signed integers.
+Corresponding function: my_int_printer.

+%s: Prints null-terminated strings.
+Corresponding function: my_string_printer.

+%r: Prints strings in reverse.
+Corresponding function: my_reverse_string_printer.